 Each hospital’s uncompensated care payment is the product of three factors.
 These three factors are:

 - 75 percent of the estimated DSH payments that would otherwise be made under the old DSH methodology (section (d)(5)(F) of the Social Security Act);

 - 1 minus the percent change in the percent of individuals under the age of 65 who are uninsured (minus 0.1 percentage points for FY 2014, and minus 0.2 percentage points for FY 2015 through FY 2017); and

 - A hospital’s amount of uncompensated care relative to the amount of uncompensated care for all DSH hospitals expressed as a percentage.

-For FY 2014 and proposed for FY 2015, we are determining a hospital’s amount of uncompensated care based on a Medicare DSH hospital’s share of insured low income days, or the sum of a hospital’s Medicare SS days and Medicaid days.
-For more information, please visit the FY 2014 IPPS Final Rule and the FY 2015 IPPS Proposed Rule listed under the “Related Links” section.
+For FY 2014 and FY 2015, we are determining a hospital’s amount of uncompensated care based on a Medicare DSH hospital’s share of insured low income days, or the sum of a hospital’s Medicare SS days and Medicaid days.
+For more information, please visit the FY 2014 IPPS Final Rule and the FY 2015 IPPS Final Rule listed under the “Related Links” section.

 CMS commissioned a contractor, The Dobson | DaVanzo Team – Dobson DaVanzo & Associates, LLC (Dobson | DaVanzo) and KNG Health Consulting LLC, (KNG Health) , to provide technical assistance as we implement changes to Medicare DSH payments as called for by Section 3133.
 We provide a link to the final report and supplemental data in the downloads section below.